Reissner-Nordstr\"om Black Holes in Quintic Quasi-topological Gravity: Field Equations

-where $L$ is a scale factor which is related to the cosmological constant $\Lambda$. $f(r)$ and $g(r)$ are the metric functions and $d\Omega_k^2$ is the constant curvature hypersurface with the form of Euclidean metric.
-It is defined as
+Here, $L$ is a scale factor that is associated with the cosmological constant $\Lambda$.
+The metric functions $f(r)$ and $g(r)$ define the properties of the metric, and $d\Omega_k^2$ represents a constant curvature hypersurface with a Euclidean metric.
+The specific form of $d\Omega_k^2$ is given by:

+Here, the parameter $k$ takes values $1$, $0$, or $-1$, which correspond to spherical, flat, and hyperbolic geometries, respectively.

-where $k = 1, 0, -1$ corresponds to the spherical, flat and hyperbolic geometries respectively.
-For vector potential we consider the following form:
+For the vector potential, we consider the following form: